xu-chiheng/Note/IDE/README.md

 One suggested way to handle this is to set eclipse-cdt/cdt as the upstream repo and your fork's yourname/cdt as the origin repo.
 Remembering to generally fetch from upstream and push to origin.

-# About Eclipse SDK
-The JDT and PDE are plug-in tools for the Eclipse Platform.
-Together, these three pieces form the Eclipse SDK download, a complete development environment for Eclipse-based tools, and for developing Eclipse itself.

-time_command download_and_backup_eclipse_platform_source

-Eclipse SDK的源代码放到IDE目录中，并且加入到IDE_cdt和IDE_ultragdb的Source Insight Project中。

 # Develop with Eclipse Committers